2015 Cave Creek Fiesta Days Rodeo Contract Personnel and Performers

 Here are a few of Sunni’s achievements throughout her rodeo career:

-Ten-time Pro Rodeo Secretary of the Year; Ten-time National Finals Rodeo Secretary; Three-time Assistant NFR Secretary; Three-time NFR Timer; One-time NFR Office Manager; Five years as Assistant to NFR Rodeo Manager, Shawn Davis; Rodeo Secretary at the College National Finals since 1989.
+Ten-time Pro Rodeo Secretary of the Year; Twelve-time National Finals Rodeo Secretary; Three-time Assistant NFR Secretary; Three-time NFR Timer; One-time NFR Office Manager; Five years as Assistant to NFR Rodeo Manager, Shawn Davis; Rodeo Secretary at the College National Finals since 1989.

 TIMERS: Sherry Rice Gibson & Jackie Higlin

 Cave Creek Fiesta Days welcomes back Mr Josh “Hambone” Hilton of Rockstar Productions.
 Josh Hilton hails from a small town in southwest Iowa known as Sidney.
 Growing up a cowboy in a town known as “Rodeo Town USA” it is easy to see where he grew his passion for the sport of rodeo.
 Josh learned early on that his roping talent wasn’t going to cut it in the big leagues so he started looking into other aspects of the business.
 Having always had a knack for entertaining, he found a natural progression into production.

 His first opportunity came as a part of the production team at the Tour Finale in Omaha, and from there, onto the Finale in Dallas, Texas.
 Those experiences really put the taste in his mouth for production.
 In 2005, Josh got a call that changed his life—Mike Cervi offered him a music production job with Cervi Championship Rodeo Co.
 Josh immediately started working their smaller rodeos.
 During this time he was fortunate to observe and study under the best in the business.